sendgrid/docs/content/docs/for-developers/sending-email/using-handlebars.md

 <p>
 Hello Ben!
 {{#greaterThan scoreOne scoreTwo}}
-    Cogratulations, you have the high score today!
+    Congratulations, you have the high score today!
 {{/greaterThan}}
  Thanks for playing.
 </p>